pic

 Introduction

-In particular, we'll cover how to characterize collections through keys and values, methods for the manipulation of collections, and approaches to transforming one collection into another.
+We'll also cover how to characterize collections through keys and values, methods for the manipulation of collections, and approaches to transforming one collection into another.

 Keys and Values